Equitable Heat-Resilience in Neighborhoods

 The research will assess the performance of base-case buildings and urban form under current and midcentury- projected heat waves; assess the technical effectiveness and cost of single measures intended to mitigate the impact of urban heat waves; and assess the impact of integrated approaches (urban form, building and urban technologies, inhabitant behavior), with particular attention to heat-vulnerable populations.

-Funding for this research was provided by the Dar Group Urban Seed Grant Program at the Norman B. Leventhal Center for Advanced Urbanism, Massachusetts Institute of Technology.
+Funding for this project was provided by the Sidara Urban Seed Grant Program at the Norman B. Leventhal Center for Advanced Urbanism, Massachusetts Institute of Technology.